piyush-suteri/Autonomous-AI-Agent/README.md

 3. Type your instructions in the chat interface
 4. The agent will analyze your screen, interpret your commands, and perform actions

+## How the AI System Works

+This AI system automates computer tasks by mimicking human interaction with the graphical user interface (GUI).
+Here's a breakdown of its operational flow:

+### 1. Task Initialization

+The process begins when you, the user, specify a task.
+The AI then formulates a preliminary plan to execute this task.

+### 2. Automation Loop

+If the task requires interacting with the computer, the AI enters an automated loop.
+Within this loop, it dynamically generates and executes **Python code** to perform actions.
+It primarily leverages **PyAutoGUI**, a GUI automation library, to simulate:

+* **Keyboard input** (e.g., typing text)
+* **Mouse actions** (e.g., clicking, dragging, and movement)

+Beyond PyAutoGUI, the system can utilize other Python libraries to perform a wide range of operations, including:

+* **File operations** (e.g., creating, reading, or deleting files)
+* **Terminal command execution** (e.g., running command-line tools)
+* And many more complex interactions.

+### 3. Action Verification and Decision Making

+After each action is performed, the system captures a **screenshot** of the GUI.
+This screenshot is then processed and sent to **Gemini**, which acts as the system's "eyes" and "brain."
+Gemini analyzes the current interface, verifies the outcome of the previous action, and determines the most appropriate next step.
+This iterative loop of action, verification, and decision-making continues until the entire task is successfully completed.

+### 4. GUI Interaction Enhancement

+While the AI can interact with any GUI element, Gemini on its own isn't precise enough for exact positioning.
+To overcome this, the system employs **image processing** techniques on the screenshots, specifically **edge detection**.
+This allows it to accurately identify and delineate elements like buttons, text fields, and other interactive components.

+Each detected element is then annotated with a **numbered bounding box**.
+Gemini identifies the specific element it needs to interact with by referencing its assigned number.
+This number is then passed to a function from a custom library, which returns the precise **coordinates** of that element.
+These coordinates are then fed into PyAutoGUI, enabling highly accurate and targeted interactions with the GUI.

 ## Architecture

 The project is organized into several components: